NREL/EnergyPlus/design/FY2016/NFP-Pressurestat.md

 The second way is to add a link between the outdoor air node and the OA mixer.
 However, the outdoor air flow rate is calculated based on linkage resistance and pressure difference across the link.
 In other words, the OA flow rate is not controlled precisely compared to the OA controller specification, and varies with time, since outdoor pressure changes with time.

-The proposed approach is to have a link between the outdoor air node and the OA mixer and an associated flow component, assumed to be a constant fan internally, so that the flow rate can be the same as specification provided by the Controller:OutdoorAir object.
-This can be achieved by an internal fan component triggered by a new choice of OAMixerStreamNodeWithFlowRate in the AirflowNetwork:Distribution:Node object.
-The return flow rate at the entrance of the OA mixer is equal to the flow rate difference between the outlet node and OA inlet node.
+The proposed approach is to have a link between the outdoor air node and the OA mixer and an associated new flow component.
+The new component will be a constant fan when the outdoor air flow from the Controller:OutdoorAir object is greater than zero, and a crack with zero outdoor flow rate.

 ### Exhaust fan handling